Musare/Musare/README.md

    	`apis.discord` is currently not needed.
    	The `apis.mailgun` values can be obtained by setting up a [Mailgun account](http://www.mailgun.com/).
    	The `redis.url` url should be left alone for Docker, and changed to `redis://localhost:6379/0` for non-Docker.
+   	The `redis.password` should be the Redis password you either put in your `startRedis.cmd` file for Windows, or `docker-compose.yml` for docker.
    	The `mongo.url` needs to have the proper password for the MongoDB musare user, and for non-Docker you need to replace `@musare:27017` with `@localhost:27017`.
    	The `cookie.domain` value should be the ip or address you use to access the site, without protocols (http/https), so for example `localhost`.
    	The `cookie.secure` value should be `true` for SSL connections, and `false` for normal http connections.